hdclark/DICOMautomaton/documentation/reference_guide.md

   partitions are generated before any child operations are invoked, so newly-added elements (e.g., new Image_Arrays) created by one invocation will not participate in subsequent invocations.
-The order of the de-partitioned data is stable, though additional elements added will follow the partition they were generated from (and will thus not necessarily be placed at the last element).
+The order of the de-partitioned data is stable, though additional elements added will follow the partition they were generated from (and will thus not necessarily be placed at the last position).

 - This operation will most often be used to process data group-wise rather than as a whole.

 ### Parameters

 - KeysCommon
+- IncludeNA

 #### KeysCommon